 This option of pursuing a focus area of study as part of your master’s programme will help you to gain thorough, scientifically founded qualifications in a specific area.
 Admission to a focus area of study guarantees participation in advanced modules in the respective specialist field. he basic requirement for acceptance in a focus area of study is the general admission to the Master's Programme in Biological Sciences. he number of places in each of the focal areas of study is limited.
 Places are allocated through a selection process based on an interview with the applicant.
 In addition to the possibility of choosing your own individual focus area of study, our Master's Programme in Biological Sciences is renowned for its remarkable range of course options.
 Konstanz is one of the few universities in Germany that offers courses in molecular toxicology and bioimaging, and in immunology.
-You will benefit from our research-oriented and practical teaching: the proximity of the lake, the Alps and woodlands, as well as the Max Planck Institute of Animal Biology support special research-oriented courses, such as fish ecology, limnology of the lakes, ornithology and biodiversity.
-In addition to this, regular international excursions are offered on topics such as organismal biology.
+You will benefit from our research-oriented and practical teaching: the proximity of the lake, the Alps and woodlands,as well as to the Max Planck Institute for Behavioral Biology enables on-site especially research-oriented courses in Aquatic and Terrestrial Ecology, Genetic Limnology ot the Lakes, Collective Behaviour, Animal Movement and Biodiversity.

 Prospects and opportunities